<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 Need to revitalize your sales team this holiday season?
 Here are 8 rewards categories to incentivize your team:

-1. Gift of time: Give employees a full day off, or even a half day, extended lunch break, or allow them to sleep in a little later on morning.
+1. Gift of time: Give employees a full day off, or even a half day, extended lunch break, or allow them to sleep in a little later in the morning.
 There’s a cost to an employee being out for any period of time, but chances are they will return to the job refreshed and ready to get back to work.

 2. Gift of convenience: Offer your employee the prime parking spot